AberDerBart/mpdscheduler/README.md

 The syntax is as follows:

 * sleep: a sleep timer can be initialized by sending a timestamp on the sleep channel
+* alarm: an alarm can be set by sending a timestamp on the alarm channel
+* schedule: the schedule can be read by sending the "list" command on the schedule channel.
+The response is sent via the scheduled channel

+Any items scheduled to a time in the past are executed immediately.
+Timestamps can be any of the following formats:

+* +[minutes]: a time offset to the current time
+* HH:MM[:ss]: a time the current or the next day (dependent, if the time has passed already today)
+* dd/mm/yyyy HH:MM[:ss]: a date and time

 ### Examples